dgaydukov/cert-aws/sa/files/sa.md

 * you propagate specific routes for the on-premise via GBP (not default).
 If you propogate default route `0.0.0.0/0`, it would be ignored cause static route (for example to IGW) would take precedence
 * only VGW support route propagation, you should use specific construct `AWS::EC2::VPNGatewayRoutePropagation` to propagate routes
 Don't confuse (customer gateway routing):
-* dynamic - if your customer gateway supports BGP, you you have to provide unique BGP ASN)
+* dynamic - if your customer gateway supports BGP, you you have to provide unique BGP ASN
 * static - if customer gateway doesn't support BGP, you don't provide any BGP ASN, default number of 65000 is assigned Actually in both cases you provide BGP ASN (take a look at `sa/cloudformation/advanced-networking/site-to-site-vpn.yml`), only difference that when you create it from aws console, for static, default number is provided.
 Yet for vpn connection you have to explicitly set `StaticRoutesOnly: false` and provide customer gateway with dynamic routing, or false & CGW with static routing.
 Don't confuse (site-to-site vpn routing):
 * dynamic - use if your customer gateway supports BGP.
 You don't need static routing, cause your device uses BGP to advertise it routes to VPG
 * static - if customer gateway doesn't support BGP, you have to manually enter routes (static IP) that would be communicated to your VPG
+When you create customer gateway you should specify:
+* BGP ASN if you use dynamic routing (for static from aws console default value would be set)
-Then update values from here (left, right, and last line for `/etc/ipsec.d/aws.secrets`).
+* static internet-routable IP address of customer gateway device (it may also be behind NAT) Then update values from here (left, right, and last line for `/etc/ipsec.d/aws.secrets`).
 After you will be able to ping ec2 in private vpc
 ```
 # left - on-premise, right - aws vpc side